 The purpose of this study is to see whether a medical device called the Paradise Renal Denervation System (also called The Paradise System) can lower high blood pressure in participants who are known to have hypertension.
 The device and the treatment delivered by the device, which is known as renal denervation, are investigational in the United States because they haven't been approved by the US Food and Drug Administration (FDA).
 Renal denervation is a procedure where a catheter is placed inside the blood vessels (renal arteries) that go to the kidneys.
 Ultrasound energy is created when the catheter is connected to a power source known as a generator.
 The ultrasound energy will heat up a small area of tissue around the blood vessel to disable nerves that are surrounding the blood vessels.
 This is a continued access protocol meaning studies have already been done using this device.

-This study is for participants who take 3 or more high blood pressure medications but continue to have high blood pressure.
+This study is for participants who take 0-2 blood pressure medications but continue to have high blood pressure or for participants who take 3 or more blood pressure medications but continue to have high blood pressure.
 This is a five year study consisting of in person visits at screening, baseline, pre procedure testing, procedure and visits at 1,2,3,4,5,6,12,24,36,48 and 60 months.
 Study related testing includes BP measurements including 24 hour blood pressure readings, electrocardiograms (ECG), blood work, urine studies, and CT scans.
 Risks associated with this study include procedure risks such as pain, bleeding or bruising at the catheter insertion site.
 There are other study related risks such as risks of blood draws, radiation risk associated with the CT scan and loss of confidentiality.

 The purpose of this study is to build a repository (collection) of heart signals from eligible subjects.
 The experimental part of this study is the collection of heart signals using a device similar to a heart monitor called the Phase Signal Acquisition System.
 The signals will be electronically sent to a storage center and paired with the subject's heart catheterization results for future use in research and development activities sponsored by Analytics 4 Life.
 The study will include up to 1500 participants at up to 20 research sites in the United States and will require approximately one hour of the subject's time.
 There are no follow-up visits. .